controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/notepad++-additional-examples.md

 NPP_OPEN $(TMP_FILE)
 cmd /c del $(TMP_FILE)
 ```
-* You should have two files open (in two tabs): first the workflow and second the deploy descriptor.
+* You should have two files opened: first the workflow and then the deploy descriptor (in a tab at the right of the workflow)
-* Run the action from the workflow tab.
+* Run the operation from the workflow tab
-* It will open a temp file containing how the workflow will look after applying the deploy descriptor.
+* It will open a temp file containing how the workflow will look after applying the deploy descriptor

-### Deploy workflow using a Deploy Descriptor
+### Deploy workflow applying a Deploy Descriptor
 ```
 cmd /c ctm deploy "$(FULL_CURRENT_PATH)" "$(#2)"
 ```
-* You should have two files open (in two tabs): first the workflow and second the deploy descriptor.
+* You should have two files opened: first the workflow and then the deploy descriptor (in a tab at the right of the workflow)
-* Run the action from the workflow tab.
+* Run the operation from the workflow tab

 ### Check workflow status
 ```